JJb07209010/DA2021/README.md

 # DA2021
 Project of Data Assimilation class 2021
 -----------------------------------------------
-nature.py for a nature run
+nature.py for a nature run\n
 init.py for creating a initial field for model integrat Lorenz 96.py is the dynamic function of the model settings.py for basic parameters of all project